 Safety and effectiveness in pediatric patients have not been established for the management of peptic ulcer.
-Dysrhythmias associated with the use of glycopyrrolate intravenously as a premedicant or during anesthesia

-Infants, patients with Down's syndrome, and pediatric patients with spastic paralysis or brain damage may experience an increased response to anticholinergics, thus increasing the potential for side effects.
+Dysrhythmias associated with the use of glycopyrrolate intravenously as a premedicant or during anesthesia have been observed in pediatric patients Infants, patients with Down's syndrome, and pediatric patients with spastic paralysis or brain damage may experience an increased response to anticholinergics, thus increasing the potential for side effects.

-A paradoxical reaction characterized by hyperexcitability may occur in pediatric patients taking large doses of anticholinergics including glycopyrrolate injection.
-Infants and young children are especially susceptible to the toxic effects of anticholinergics.
+A paradoxical reaction characterized by hyperexcitability may occur in pediatric patients taking large doses of Diluent Compatibilitie anticholinergics including glycopyrrolate injection.
+Infants and young children are especially susceptible to the